There are more than 10.5 million bass fishermen in North America. And they have one main goal in mind: To catch that big largemouth bass.

 1. The Length of the Season– the growing months are for about five months in total.
 They feed all year, slow down in their winter stasis then begin to get active in the Spring.
 This change in water temperature unlocks their growth spurt and sparse winter meals start expanding the body.
-Once water temperatures reach 60 degrees their stasis depletes and from their on out the fish is growing on a daily basis.
-Once temperatures increase to around 80 degrees the largemouth is in a state of buoyancy whereby the fish is essentially one with the water and it can eat as much as possible.
-Food is digested more regularly and the fish’s scales start to increase in size.
+Once water temperatures reach 60 degrees that get more active and from their on out the fish is growing on a daily basis.
+Once temperatures increase to around 80 degrees the largemouth is in a more active state and it will begin to eat as much as possible.
+Food is digested more regularly and the fish’s scales start to increase in size as well.

 It’s also worth noting that the southern region of the US has a longer length of growing season.
-So The Florida largemouth get massive.
-This doesn’t mean the South has larger fish weight- wise in average life expectancy.
+So The Florida largemouth gets massive.
+This doesn’t mean the South has larger fish weight-wise or average life expectancy.
 In fact, northern bass live longer, at an average of 16 years while southern bass average about 10 years of age.
-This longer life span of the northern bas s can be linked to tournament fish being lager up North than the south.
+The longer life span of the northern bass can be linked to why tournament fish are larger up North than the South.

 3. This leads to the third thing we consider when determine growth of a bass; water fertility.
-I have a personal story where I know first hand that fishing off golf courses that have high levels of nitrogen run offs in the lake produce very large fish.
-With that said, highly fertile water produce largemouth growth exponentially.
-Mainly because the planktons are abundant in fertile waters and these waters produce larger baitfish and overall enhance the overall size of an aquatic food chain.
+I have a personal story where I know first hand that fishing off golf courses that have high levels of nitrogen runoffs in the lake produce very large fish.
+With that said, highly fertile water produces largemouth bass growth exponentially.
+Mainly because planktons are abundant in fertile waters and these waters produce larger baitfish and overall enhance the overall size of an aquatic food chain.

 4. Fourth, when talking about aquatic food chains, your Predator versus Prey ratio determines fish size as well.
 On that note, if you have a lake with lots of big bass, as years progress the fish will not be as large.
 This is simple science at its best because this means that your larger bass are depleting the bait fish reserves.
 Most pros understand that when a body of water harnesses a lot of big fish, over the course of time one of two things will occur; large fish will stay large until they die and the average fish will remain average until this happens.
 Second, too many large bass will overrun a pond as they die off they pond will reduce in overall fish population.
 That’s a hinderance to good fishing and why it’s necessary to have your local wildlife departments measure the growth rates and fish densities of your pond.

 5. The next thing to consider about how large your bass are is your male to female ratio.
-We’re not talking the size of the female and make bass though.
+We’re not talking the size of the female and male bass, though.
 Quite honestly, they get to be about the same size.
-My first wall-hanger was a remake and she to lipped the scale at 8 pounds plus.
-So with difference in sex there really is no real conclusion to makes growing larger that females.
-More seasoned anglers know however that females caught prespawn weigh in rather heavy for the obvious reason; momma fish carrying their young weigh more.
-And this does have an impact on tournament if you were wondering.
+My first wall-hanger was a female and she to tipped the scale at 8 pounds plus.
+So with difference in sex there really is no real conclusion to males growing larger than females.
+More seasoned anglers know, however, that females caught pre-spawn weigh-in rather heavy for the obvious reason; momma fish carrying their young weigh more.
+And this does have an impact on tournaments if you were wondering.